-In RTL error correction, we modify the source code of the modules in order to correct the design's behavior.
-Since changing an RTL module will affect all the instances produced by the module, we concatenate the simulation values of the instance variables derived from the same module variable to produce the signature for the module variable.
-This way, we can guarantee that a change in a module will affect instances in the same way.
+In RTL error correction, we modify the source code of the modules to correct the design's behavior.
+Since changing an RTL module affects all the instances produced by the module, we concatenate the simulation values of the instance variables derived from the same module variable to produce a signature for the module variable.
+Therefore, we can guarantee that a change in a module will affect all instances of this module in the same way.
 Similarly, we concatenate the signatures of the module variable at different cycles for sequential error correction.
 A signature-construction example is given in Figure 6.
 Note that to ensure the correctness of error repair, the same instance and cycle orders must be used during the concatenation of signatures for all module variables.

+'''

 Design:

 module top;

 half_adder c1(), c2();

 endmodule

 Simulation values:

-Cycle 0: $top.c1.a = 0$, $top.c2.a = 0$, $top.c1.b = 1$, $top.c2.b = 0$
+Cycle 0: top.c1.a = 0, top.c2.a = 0, top.c1.b = 1, top.c2.b = 0

 Cycle 1: top.c1.a = 1, top.c2.a = 0, top.c1.b = 1, top.c2.b = 1

 Constructed signature for RTL error correction:

-c1.a c2.a c1.a c2.a c1.b c2.b c1.b c2.b
+c1.a c2.a c1.a c2.a

-half_adder.a = $\begin{bmatrix} 1 & 0 & 0 \\ 0 & 0 \end{bmatrix}$ half_adder.b = $\begin{bmatrix} 1 & 1 & 1 \\ 1 & 0 \end{bmatrix}$
+c1h c2h c1h c2h

+half_adder.a =

+0

+0

+0

+half_adder.b =

+0

+1

+cvcle 1

+cycle 0

+cycle 1

-cycle 1 cycle 0 cycle 1 cycle 0
+cycle 0

+'''